-The New Mexico Department of Transportation (NMDOT) along with Mountain States Construction, Inc. (Contractor) will begin a pavement preservation project on I-10 from milepost 44 working westbound to milepost 55 (Quincy).
+The New Mexico Department of Transportation (NMDOT) along with Mountain States Construction, Inc. (Contractor) will begin a pavement preservation project on I-10 from milepost 44 working eastbound to milepost 55 (Quincy).
 Traffic can expect various daytime lane closures as well as overnight lane closures as needed.
 Contractor’s hours of operation will be from 6:00 am to 6:00 pm Monday through Friday.
-Construction is expected to be completed fall of 2020.
+Construction is expected to begin spring 2021.

 The New Mexico Department of Transportation is committed to the safety of the traveling public and thanks you for your cooperation during this work.
 For updated information go to: New Mexico Department of Transportation at www.nmroads.com or call 511.